 I Am A First Time Buyer.
 How Much Do I Need For A Down Payment?

 Down payment requirements vary by mortgage product.
 There are also mortgage products available to first time home buyers that do not require a down payment.
 However, mortgage products that allow a down payment of less than 20% of the home purchase price may require private mortgage insurance (PMI) which protects the lender from financial loss if the borrower defaults on the loan.
 If you’re looking for a mortgage loan option that does not require a downpayment, our 100% Home Loan may help you get into the home of your dreams faster.

 What Other Costs Are Included In My Mortgage Payment Besides Principal And Interest?

 As a condition of your loan closing, you will be required to purchase homeowner’s insurance which protects you against loss as a result of property damage.
-Your Fidelity Bank Mortgage Loan Officer will inform you of the type of coverage you need to meet this requirement.
+Your mortgage loan officer will inform you of the type of coverage you need to meet this requirement.
 Be certain to share this information when you shop for homeowner’s insurance to ensure your coverage is adequate and that all policy and loss information is accurate.

 Local governments assess taxes on residential properties based on the property evaluation for their area.
 Homeowners are responsible for paying their property taxes when billed unless they have established an escrow account with the mortgage lender, who will collect payments from the homeowner on a monthly basis and make them on the borrower’s behalf.
-When you apply for your mortgage loan, talk with your Fidelity Bank Mortgage Loan Officer about which option is best for you.
+When you apply for your mortgage loan, talk to your mortgage loan officer about which option is best for you.

 Private Mortgage Insurance:

-When purchasing a home, especially an existing home, it is a good idea to obtain an independent home inspection.
 A home inspection is an inexpensive way to discover the universal condition of a home.
 It is important to conduct a home inspection to protect you and your investment.
-In the long run, it could save you money and prevent you from purchasing a property in need of major repairs A typical home inspection costs around $400.
+In the long run, it could save you money and prevent you from purchasing a property in need of major repairs.
+A typical home inspection costs anywhere between $300 and $600.
 Although most lenders do not require a home inspection to obtain a mortgage loan, they are almost always worth the money spent.